patla001/GardenFight/README.md

 -	**Screen shake**: The screen shakes while being attacked by the opponent.
 It makes the game punchier and alive.
 -	**Victory dance**: After winning a fight the victorious player starts dancing.
 -	**Cross play**: Android user and windows user can also fight each other by connecting via Wi-Fi hotspot.
+-	**NEW: Boss Fight**: Boss fight, player can fight a dark souls style boss.

 # User Manual
 ## Getting Started